 Literal Bible fulfillment and Christian Zionism

-These Millennials follow the simple logic.
+Millennials and Gen Z follow the simple logic.
 If literal fulfillment is the pattern for much of Old Testament prophecy, then the prophecies concerning Israel’s future will result in literal fulfillment as well.

 There are hopeful developments today.
 Thousands of former Muslims are suddenly seeing visions of Jesus and are joining His ranks.
 In tandem with this phenomenon is a mysterious new love filling their hearts—for the Jews.